FreeRTOS/FreeRTOS-Partner-Supported-Demos/PIC24_DSPIC_MPLABX/Demo/dspic33a-freertos-demo/README.md

 ![image](../../../images/microchip.jpg)

-## dsPIC33F FreeRTOS Demo
+## dsPIC33A FreeRTOS Demo

 ## Summary

-This folder contains the freeRTOS demo for Microchip's dsPIC33FJ256GP710A device.
+This folder contains the freeRTOS demo for dsPIC33AK128MC106 device.
 For this demo, MPLAB X and MPLAB XC-DSC are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
-The board to be used to run the demo is Explorer 16/32 (Explore 16/32 is backward compatible with Explorer 16).
+The board to be used to run this demo is dsPIC33A Curiosity Platform Development Board.
 The version of freeRTOS used in this demo is : freeRTOS v10.5

 ## Related Documentation